 While this advice may seem obvious, the client can sometimes be forgotten in the sales process.
 In the flurry to get proposals out the door, writers sometimes have an overreliance on company templates.
-While proposals have a relatively standard structure, but they must be tailored to your customer.
+While proposals have a relatively standard structure, they must be tailored to your customer.
 Boilerplate content is easy to detect and can leave your client feeling like you don’t have a targeted plan for their needs.

 The true answer to “how long should a proposal be?” is it depends.

 Considering your audience is essential to determine the appropriate proposal length.
-Certain clients will only spend time to carefully read the executive summary and the budget while giving a quick skim of the rest.
+Certain clients will only spend time carefully reading the executive summary and the budget while giving a quick skim of the rest.
 Other clients are seeking a deep dive into your work plan and your team’s qualifications.

 A valuable trick to ensure your content is relevant is to analyze your proposal headings.
 Each title should be a compelling summary of the following section.
 Review each one from your customer’s perspective.
 Does that section build your business case and get you closer to a signed contract?
 If yes, that section is a keeper.
 Would the buyer find the header directly relevant to their operations?
 If not, that header and accompanying text must be rewritten or removed entirely.

 A strong understanding of your readers’ requirements and preferences will allow you to draft a document with the correct length for your client.

 Successful business proposals balance brevity and detail.
 Each section and sentence is building a convincing case that your reader will benefit from your product or service.
 This document has the difficult task of being persuasive while ensuring your client makes an informed buying decision.
 Plan, write, and review your document with the following question in mind: Will this proposal get a “yes!” from my customer?